 Besides the stain from dyes within the drink, a soda spill on carpet can cause double the trouble if not treated immediately.
-The sticky syrup that sweetens the drink attracts dirt if not cleaned up and it may even attract ants drawn to the sugary substance.
-In most cases, household substances ranging from dish soap to white vinegar can remove all traces of soda from the carpet without harsh chemical-based cleaners.
+The sticky syrup that sweetens the drink collects dirt if not cleaned up and it may even attract ants drawn to the sugary substance.
+In most cases, household materials ranging from dish soap to white vinegar can remove all traces of soda from the carpet without harsh chemical-based cleaners.
 Test any cleaning solutions in an inconspicuous area first to ensure they do not discolor the carpet.

 Blot the Beverage Spill

 Blot up as much of the soda as possible while it is still wet to help prevent the liquid from soaking through to the carpet pad.
 Blot with stacks of folded paper towels or with a folded absorbent white cloth, replacing the paper or cloth as it becomes soaked.
 Do not rub or scrub the wet carpet at this point, as that may force the spill deeper into the carpet fibers.
 Instead, once most of the liquid has been absorbed, press down or stand upon yet another dry paper towel or white cloth atop the spill to pull up some of the liquid that has traveled deeper into the carpet.